vluna/sql-course/cte.md

 **Temporary tables get deleted when the current client session is terminated.*

 ### Example
+Let's say you have a chain of stores and you want to know which stores are performing well and which ones are not.
+In order to figure this out, you want to know the average sales of all stores and see which ones are above and below the average.
+Breaking it down into small pieces, you want to know:
+- The total amount of sales per store
+- The average amount of sales across all stores
+- Stores that are making more than the average sales for all stores
+- Stores that are making below the average sales for all stores

+---

+### Solution
 #### Without CTE
 ```
 -- Total sales per store